Potential Side Effects of ADHD Medicine

 Some children take nonstimulant medications such as guanfacine (Intuniv, Tenex) and clonidine (Kapvay).
 These medicines can have the reverse effect and make your child feel sleepy during the day.
 Taking the dose closer to bedtime or breaking it into two doses can help.

 Irritability or moodiness : The effects of ADHD medications last only for as long as the drug is in your child’s system.
 Depending on the formula, that can be anywhere from 4 to 12 hours.
-When the drug wears off, your child can have a marked “rebound” period, when she’s cranky, often around dinnertime or bedtime.
+When the drug wears off, your child can have a marked “rebound” period, when they are cranky, often around dinnertime or bedtime.

 It can make a big difference if you plan activities around these times.
 For example, wait until after dinner to start homework, or have a soothing bath and read at bedtime.
 Your doctor may also recommend a small dose of a shorter-acting medication later in the day.
 This is sometimes called a booster dose or a homework pill.